 I graduated with a PhD degree in 2014 from the department of electrical engineering and computer science (Institute Montefiore) at the University of Liège, Belgium.
 The thesis was completed under the guidance of Rodolphe Sepulchre and Francis Bach.
 The PhD jury included Lieven De Lathauwer, Quentin Louveaux, Louis Wehenkel, Philippe Toint, Francis Bach, and Rodolphe Sepulchre.
 Prior to this, I graduated from IIT Bombay, India in 2010 with a dual degree – Bachelors and Masters degrees – from the department of electrical engineering.
 And before that, I was leading a normal relaxed life in Bhubaneswar, Odisha and attending +2 science classes in BJB college.

 My interest is on nonlinear optimization and machine learning.
-Particularly, I look at exploiting two fundamental structures, least-squares and symmetry, in optimization.
+Particularly, I look at exploiting two fundamental structures of least-squares and symmetry in optimization.
 A specific focus has been on developing efficient numerical algorithms for large-scale problems with rank and orthogonality constraints.
 I am also involved in the new Matlab toolbox Manopt for optimization on manifolds.